 The Royal Crescent is a crescent of 30 houses built between 1767 and 1775 by John Wood the Younger.

 BECKFORD'S TOWER AND MUSEUM:

 Beckford's Tower was built in 1827 for William Beckford, one of the nation's most accomplished and interesting characters.
 He used the Tower as a retreat, to study, to house his precious art collection and rare books and to enjoy the commanding view from the Tower's Belvedere.
 The museum collection is a fascinating display of prints, pictures, architectural models, objects and furniture that illustrate William Beckford's life and interests both at Fonthill and Bath.
 No disabled access to tower or museum rooms.
-Shop.THE BUILDING OF BATH MUSEUM:
+Shop.THE MUSEUM OF BATH ARCHITECTURE:

 The Countess of Huntingdon's Chapel, The Vineyards, The Paragon, Bath, BA1 5NA.
 Tel 01225 333895.
 Fax 01225 445473.
 Website

 Open 10.30am-5pm Tuesday to Sunday and Bank Holiday Mondays.
 Last admission 4.15pm.